nietras/nietras.github.io/_posts/2021-10-03-worlds-smallest-csharp-program.md

 ```csharp
 using(D);
 ```
-This compiles with warning `CS0642	Possible mistaken empty statement`.
+This compiles with warning `CS0642	Possible mistaken empty statement`, though.

 ## How
 Now where was I?
 Yes, lying facedown on an exercise mat and the idea involving